IBJJA Instructors

 Ryan Sellick

-Coach Ryan leads our Beginner BJJ Class, runs our Women's Only Class, Kids' Competition Training Class, and teaches introductory lessons to new students.
-You may also catch him teaching private lessons or occasionally covering the evening Adult BJJ Class.
+Coach Ryan leads our evening Brazilian Jiu-Jitsu Fundamentals Class, teaches a couple Kids' BJJ classes, and teaches introductory lessons to new students.
+You may also catch him teaching private lessons or occasionally covering the evening All-Levels BJJ Class.
 Ryan's teaching approach is fundamentals-first, with an emphasis on precise and fluid technique.
 He is encouraging, enthusiastic, and a patient guide for new students!

 Aside from his BJJ training, Ryan is a professional Graphic Designer, Web Designer, Digital Marketer, and Video Producer.
-He built the IBJJA website and helps manage our social media accounts and email marketing campaigns.
+He built the IBJJA website and helps manage our social media accounts and digital marketing efforts.
 Coach Ryan is also a published musician, and enjoys studying Philosophy, Psychology, and Nutrition.

 Coach Ryan's Tips for Beginners: